awsdocs/amazon-s3-userguide/doc_source/cors-troubleshooting.md

    1. Verify that the Origin header in your request matches at least one of the `AllowedOrigin` elements in the specified `CORSRule`\.

       The scheme, the host, and the port values in the Origin request header must match the `AllowedOrigin` elements in the `CORSRule`\.
 For example, if you set the `CORSRule` to allow the origin `http://www.example.com`, then both `https://www.example.com` and `http://www.example.com:80` origins in your request don't match the allowed origin in your configuration\.
+Remember that host ends with domain not forward slash ~~`http://www.example.com/`~~ \.

    1. Verify that the method in your request \(or in a preflight request, the method specified in the `Access-Control-Request-Method`\) is one of the `AllowedMethod` elements in the same `CORSRule`\.